Submitty/submitty.github.io/_docs/sysadmin/update.md

-**IMPORTANT NOTE: If your system was initially installed prior to mid-June 2018, you'll need to manually update your Submitty source code repository structure.
-Please start with the section at the bottom of this page.**
+**IMPORTANT NOTE: If your system was initially installed prior to mid-June 2018, please start with the section at the bottom of this page.**